The alignment of galaxies at the Baryon Acoustic Oscillation scale: Modelling

 \subsection{Linear alignment model}

 In the linear alignment model \citep{Catelan01}, galaxies align their observed two-dimensional shapes proportionally to the projected tidal field of matter.
 This is mathematically described as:

-where $C_1$ is an unknown proportionality constant, i.e. the alignment `bias' and $\phi_p$ is the primordial gravitational potential (i.e. at some high redshift when the galaxy was formed).
+Here, $\gamma_+$ and $\gamma_\times$ are the shape perturbations in the radial/tangential direction ($\gamma_+$) and the perturbation rotated 45 degrees with respect to the radial/tangential direction ($\gamma_\times)$. $C_1$ is an unknown proportionality constant, i.e. the alignment `bias' and $\phi_p$ is the primordial gravitational potential (i.e. at some high redshift when the galaxy was formed).
 This gives a prescription for connecting galaxy shapes to the underlying gravitational potential field and leaves $C_1$ as a free parameter.
 As a result, galaxy shapes are expected to be correlated with any observable that depends on the gravitational potential, or the matter field which sources it.

+The choice of redshift evolution is inconsequential for our work, since we mostly work at fixed redshift.
+There is, however, significant uncertainty over how galaxies gain and evolve their alignment over time.
+Our choice of adopting the primordial alignment model is justified by the findings of \citep{Camelio15}, who suggested that instantaneous alignment of galaxies over time should be ruled out based on theoretical considerations.

 The linear alignment model is known to provide a good description of elliptical galaxies in both simulations \citep{Tenneti15,Chisari15,Chisari16,Hilbert17} and observations \citep{Joachimi11,Blazek11,Singh15,Johnston18,Fortuna21} and it is widely used in cosmological studies which aim to extract information from gravitational lensing \citep[e.g.][]{Hikage21,Heymans21,Secco22}.
 Here, intrinsic alignments act as a contaminant.
-(We will not cover blue/spiral galaxies in this work, to which different models are thought to apply, namely based on tidal torque theory \citep{Porciani02,Porciani02b,Codis15}.)